A taste of what readers think - vote here, then see every market-sentiment poll.

 Full interactive articleWartime data, inflation onset, Fed cycles, CAGR, charts

 Annualized total returns (geometric mean) for every major asset class, 1930s through 2020s.
-Color-coded: gold = positive, red = negative.
 Includes dividends and reinvestment where applicable.

 Total returns heatmap